FIGHT THE FLAME

 I cannot stay quiet any longer.
 I have been a chronic pain patient for over two decades: CRPS - Complex Regional Pain Syndrome, dystonia, Dysautonomia, Barre Lieou Syndrome, vasovagal syncope, fibromyalgia, chronic migraines, etc.… I used to get upset that no one in my situation was ever represented on television.

-I recently started
+I recently started t

 I cannot stay quiet any longer.
 I have been a chronic pain patient for over two decades: CRPS - Complex Regional Pain Syndrome, dystonia, Dysautonomia, Barre Lieou Syndrome, vasovagal syncope, fibromyalgia, chronic migraines, etc.… I used to get upset that no one in my situation was ever represented on television.

-I recently started to become hopeful when I saw advertisements for some of my favorite television shows announcing that their future plotlines were to include chronic pain patients.
-One popular prime time show even has one of its main characters diagnosed with CRPS.
-When I first heard about these shows, I thought, “Finally, we will have some much needed public awareness about chronic pain and what we go through on a daily basis.”Now, I am furious.
+When I first heard about these shows, I thought, “Finally, we will have some much needed public awareness about chronic pain and what we go through on a daily basis.”
+Now, I am furious.
 Not one of these prime-time shows has shown a chronic pain patient in a positive light.
 It has been quite the opposite.

 As I have been following some of these story lines, I have become increasingly distressed.
 Each show has deliberately depicted someone with chronic pain as a drug seeker, an opioid addict or as someone who has died due to an overdose.
 This is sickening to me.
 I have not taken any pain medications for over 10 years, but many of my fellow pain warriors rely on them for pain management.

 When I was appropriately prescribed Oxycontin/Vicodin/etc. I took it as directed.
 Most chronic pain patients follow the rules.
 Our opioid crisis in this county is hurting the people who need the medication the most.
 Last week, I watched a show where the medical director of a hospital directed that no opioids were to be prescribed throughout the entire hospital.
 I wanted to scream at the doctor on television.
 There is a correct time and place for this medication.
 I used to wonder why after a wisdom tooth was extracted was a patient given a 30-day prescription for hydrocodone when all that was called for was maybe a day or two.
 I know this practice has changed; this is a step in the right direction.
 When my daughter recently had an emergency appendectomy, they gave her three days worth of hydrocodone, after two days, she switched to acetaminophen.
-Again appropriate; since they to used to prescribe a month’s worth of medication for this procedure.
+Again appropriate; since they too used to prescribe a month’s worth of medication for this procedure.

 In my non-medical degree opinion it was these former type scripts that were some of the root causes of unnecessary addictions.